Wildlife Holidays in the Maasai Mara

 The third large cat in the Mara is the Cheetah, the world’s fastest land animal.
 Although it is often described as a ‘big cat’, it is in fact not a true member of that group, being more closely related to the Puma of the Americas.
 The Serengeti-Mara ecosystem is one of the species’ last great strongholds; over 1000 individuals out of just 7000 remaining worldwide range across the grasslands of south-west Kenya and northern Tanzania.
 Consequently, it is amongst the best places to see this elegant animal.
 However, even here the Cheetah is vulnerable – the open plains make it easy for scavengers to spot and steal their kills, and the crowding of tourist vehicles can be intensely stressful.
 Happily, better regulations have improved tourist behaviour in recent years.

-These classic African predators are resident in the Masai Mara, as is a variety of herbivorous species including African Buffalo, Impala, Grant’s Gazelle and Common Warthog.
+These classic African predators are resident in the Maasai Mara, as is a variety of herbivorous species including African Buffalo, Impala, Grant’s Gazelle and Common Warthog.
 For most of the year, the predators sustain themselves by hunting these animals, but for a few months, the abundance of potential prey is almost overwhelming.
 Every July, between one and two million Blue Wildebeest, 400,000 Plains Zebra and 200,000 Thomson’s Gazelles (along with other species such as Topi and Common Eland) pour into the Mara from Tanzania, following the seasonal rains that give life to the savannah.
 Every year, an estimated quarter of a million wildebeest lose their lives, to predators, drought or simply exhaustion; the migration reaches its dramatic zenith when the great herds must cross the swollen Mara River, battling not just the raging torrent but also lurking Nile Crocodiles, and Lions lying in wait on the opposite bank.
 This is perhaps the world’s most extravagant demonstration of nature red in tooth and claw; none who witness it will ever forget the experience.

 For the birder, the Mara’s stunning open landscapes and astonishing variety of species also produce an unrivalled assault on the senses.
 Visibility is excellent, and many of the reserve’s birds are equally showy and impressive.
 Kori Bustards – the heaviest of all flying birds – patrol the grasslands in the company of Southern Ground Hornbills, Secretarybirds, Common Ostriches and Grey Crowned Crane, while Rosy-breasted Longclaw and Coqui Francolin scuttle beneath their feet.
 Birds of prey in particular are bewilderingly diverse, including giants such as Martial Eagle, Bateleur, White-backed, Lappet-faced and White-headed Vulture.
 Wetlands hold the extraordinary Saddle-billed Stork and rare Rufous-bellied Heron, while trees along the major rivers could hide Schalow’s and Ross’s Turacos; members of this family, which is endemic to Africa, are the only birds on Earth to possess true red pigment – their wingtips flash bright crimson in flight.

-The Masai Mara National Reserve is divided into two main sections.
+The Maasai Mara National Reserve is divided into two main sections.
 Two thirds of the reserve is administered by Narok County Council, while the remaining 510 square kilometres is known as the Mara Triangle and is managed by an organisation called The Mara Conservancy.
 This part of the reserve, west of the Mara River and bounded by the Tanzanian border to the south and the Oloololo Escarpment to the north-west, is much less visited, containing only two permanent lodges.
 It is thus an excellent option for avoiding the crowds for which the Mara is sometimes known.

 Surrounding the reserve itself are numerous community lands and conservancies.
-These support both conservation and the traditional livelihoods of pastoralist Masai communities, and many, such as Mara North, Naboisho and Olare Motorogi, can even surpass their illustrious neighbour for the quality of wildlife encounters.
+These support both conservation and the traditional livelihoods of pastoralist Maasai communities, and many, such as Mara North, Naboisho and Olare Motorogi, can even surpass their illustrious neighbour for the quality of wildlife encounters.
 As they are private lands, tourist vehicle numbers are strictly limited, and there are fewer restrictions, so activities like night drives are permitted.
 These can turn up some real ‘safari rarities’, such as Aardvark, Zorilla, Serval, Caracal and Bat-eared Fox.
-The most popular activities, both in the conservancies and the National Reserve, are game drives, although walks, visits to Masai villages and even hot air balloon rides are also possible.
+The most popular activities, both in the conservancies and the National Reserve, are game drives, although walks, visits to Maasai villages and even hot air balloon rides are also possible.

-The Masai Mara has a formidable reputation, but it lives up to and even exceeds every expectation.
+The Maasai Mara has a formidable reputation, but it lives up to and even exceeds every expectation.
 The Great Migration is a spectacle that all wildlife lovers should experience, but the sheer abundance of nature will delight visitors year-round.